AxonIQ/reference-guide/axon-framework/spring-boot-integration.md

 ### JPA & Persistence Contexts

 With Spring Data-JPA, a JPA Persistence Context is automatically configured.
 Axon's Spring Boot Autoconfiguration module will make sure Axon's JPA Entities are automatically registered with this default context.
+Since 4.6.0. we use the `jakarta.persistance` namespace by default, for backwards compatibility classes using the `javax.persistance` are available in the new `legacyjpa` namespace.

 However, when you explicitly include certain packages, for example using an `@EntityScan` annotation, this autoconfiguration will not happen anymore.
 If you then wish to use JPA based components from Axon, you will need to make